 It also demonstrates Joseph's willingness to consider new ideas and new interpretations, something that others struggled with as the restoration continued to unfold.
 Those who were humble and teachable, like Joseph Smith, could receive more light and knowledge; those who were stuck in the past, stumbled on some information and sometimes turned away.
-It is the same today as we continued to learn and grow in our understanding of Church history and doctrine.
-To continue to learn and grow, we must be open, teachable, and even eager to learn more, unafraid to set past notions and understandings aside for greater light and knowledge.
+It is the same today as we continue to grow in our understanding of Church history and doctrine.
+To continue to learn, we must be open, teachable, and even eager to learn more, unafraid to set past notions and understandings aside for greater light and knowledge.